slightlynybbled/resume/source/experience.rst

         :alt: Moog logo
     Radford, VA

 Responsible for technical leadership and management of electrical engineering department.

 * Modernize and improve firmware release processes
 * Improve productivity of direct reports through exposure to new techniques and technologies
 * Advise project managers as to the technical capabilities, workloads, and relative workload of the department
 * Improve data visibility and data literacy of the organization by requiring automated testing for throughout the design and deployment cycle
 * Develop automated test equipment to replace aging technologies
 * Implement informal professional development environment through lunch 'n learn activities
-* Lead by example

 Electrical and Firmware Design Engineer
 ---------------------------------------